h-steffan/josh/README.md

 - when deleting move file instead to a versioning tree with date marked outside the folder tree under sync
 - exclude files which are considered to be client only using the .exclude ....
 - getting alerted when files are uploaded by using the .alter ....
+- written in simple perl each and every c or c++ programmer will understand
+- messy code ;-)